TheRickyZhang/Bootstrap/README.md

 ## Windows

 Utilities for improving the Windows dev experience, which I created before making the switch to objectively superior linux.

+## Wifi

+For connecting to secured networks, like eduroam.
+Per the Omarchy installation manual:

+Omarchy defaults to the systemd stack: systemd-networkd for networking, iwd for Wi-Fi, and systemd-resolved for DNS.

+So installing NetworkManager (+ other steps in ufgetonline.sh) is required for the UF-provided Join-Now script to work.